 MORPC is accepting requests for presentations and workshops for those interested in a housing workshop for their community's elected officials, staff, or community leaders.
-The team will work with interested parties to design the agenda and recommend speakers and learning objectives.
-Contact Jennifer Noll for more information (JNoll@morpc.org).
+Team Members will assist with designing the agenda and recommend speakers and learning objectives.
+Contact Jennifer Noll for more information at JNoll@morpc.org.